‘Star Wars: The Last Jedi’ Trailer: When, Where, And How To Watch The First Footage

 When will the Star Wars: The Last Jedi trailer air in cinemas: Those of you waiting to see the trailer for Star Wars: The Last Jedi up on the big-screen don’t have too much longer to wait.
 That’s because the first trailer for Star Wars: The Last Jedi will be attached and shown before Guardians Of The Galaxy Vol. 2, which will hit cinemas on May 5.
 If Guardians Of The Galaxy Vol. 2 isn’t your ideal film, then you could wait until Pirates Of The Caribbean: Dead Men Tell No Tales is released into cinemas.
 You’ll only have a few more weeks to wait, too, as the fifth installment to the nautical adventure will be in cinemas on May 26.

 Star Wars: The Last Jedi marks the eighth installment to the Star Wars Skywalker saga, as well as the follow-up to The Force Awakens.
-It also promises to be a rather emotional affair for fans of the franchise, too, as Carrie Fisher died in December 2016, and the blockbuster will mark one of her final ever performances on the big-screen.
+It also promises to be a rather emotional affair for fans of the franchise, as Carrie Fisher died in December 2016, and the blockbuster will mark one of her final ever performances on the big-screen.

 Star Wars: The Last Jedi will finally be released into cinemas on December 15.